Zhaoyi-Yan/DKPNet/README.md

 **Currently, only code of DKPNet-baseline  is released.**

+# MSE vs RMSE
+**In fact, `MSE` in our paper is equivalent to `RMSE` in academic papers.**
+Please use the word `RMSE` instead of `MSE` when refering to the corresponding numerical values in our paper.
+We are sorry for the mistake and can do nothing to corret it after the camera-ready version deadline.

 # Datasets Preparation
 Download the datasets `ShanghaiTech A`, `ShanghaiTech B`, `UCF-QNRF` and `NWPU` Then generate the density maps via `generate_density_map_perfect_names_SHAB_QNRF_NWPU_JHU.py`.